triggerNZ/coppersmith-talk/talk.md

   - Awkward to test (less so than Hive though)
   - Difficult to port jobs to another platform like Spark.
 APIs are similar but still too different
 - Metadata (What features do we have?)
-  - Can discover some things (feature names, types) but high-level documentation exists separately from code.
+  - Can discover some things (feature names, types) but high-level documentation exists separately from code
     - Social solutions exist but have overhead

 ---